-- If it’s an old dried oil-based paint you want to use for touching up the wood surfaces, you can fix it for reuse.
+- If it’s an old dried oil-based paint you want to use for touch-ups of the wood surfaces, you can fix it for reuse.

 - If it’s a dried acrylic paint you want to use for your craft project, there is still the chance to get it revived.

 Keep in mind that – it is quite likely that the new softened-up paint will be of lesser quality than the old, but it can still be used for touch-ups or as a base coat if you are ready to apply more than one coat.

 How to Soften Dried Oil-Based Paint?

 If you need to restore dried oil paint, here’s what you need to do…

 Step 1.
 Place the can of old paint in a pot of warm water for about an hour until you see the paint starting to soften.

 Step 2.
 Pour the old paint into a new can, discarding any lumps that don’t dissolve.

 Step 3.
 Add a paint thinner to the new can of paint and stir well.
 The resulting paint should have the consistency of heavy cream.